engrit-illinois/Report-AMTStatus/README.md

 If so, various AMT information about the computer is gathered and output.
 Additionally, computers which are found to respond to AMT queries, and which are powered off, or in hibernation can optionally be force booted.

+For a quickly-hacked-together asynchronous version of this module, see [Report-AMTStatusAsync](https://github.com/engrit-illinois/Report-AMTStatusAsync).

 # Input
 It takes an list of computer names (or an SCCM collection name), and a one or more sets of credentials, used to authenticate to AMT on the given computers.